 You can even bring dogs on this trail assuming they're on a leash.
 If you're looking for additional trail information, visit AllTrails (link here) and read what other hikers have said!

-I'm always a proponent of having good footwear when you're going for hikes even when the terrain is well maintained.
+I'm always a proponent of having good footwear when you're going for hikes even on a well maintained trail such as this.
 If nothing else it makes for a more comfortable experience.
-In this case, having shoes that are at least somewhat water resistant is a huge plus.
+In this case, having boots that are at least somewhat water resistant is a huge plus when hiking the West Fork Trail.

 When it comes to West Fork - be mindful that you'll need to make a total of 26 creek crossings if you go the entire 3.3 miles each way (13 crossings in each direction).